Police Obtain Warrants To Find Out Which Google Users Were Present At Crime Scenes

 All this can happen without any of the users receiving notification of the warrant.
 The user would also not be notified if their personal information is shared with authorities.

-It’s unknown whether, and how much, Google has shared with South Carolina police.
+It’s unknown whether, and how much, Google has shared with North Carolina police.

 Google is widely used, not just as a search engine but also as the provider of Gmail and other popular apps, like Google Drive.
 In 2016, Tech Crunch said that Gmail had one billion active users each month.
 The data that Google can collect on its users include the person’s location, browsing history, and Youtube viewing history.
 Because of its widespread use, Google has a large amount of data that is highly valuable, not just to advertisers but also to law enforcement.